CWG-DS/Clipboard-Health/README.md

 <img src="Images\ClipHealth_Img.png" alt="drawing" width="150"/>

-**Preliminary Analysis**
+**Introduction**

-The main goal of this project is the optimization of a pricing strategy in which potential profits are maximized given the restrictions imposed by the document "Clipboard Health Pricing Case Study" available in this repository.
+The end goal of this project is to determine the most optimum pricing strategy for the case presented to us by Clipboard Health.
+We begin by dissecting the case study presented to us.

-A ride-hailing service is created and will work for a total duration of 12 months.
-Potential riders are paired with drivers and charged 30$ per ride.
-Our main variable of interest is the amount payed to drivers.
-As such, we will aim to maximize profits by increasing the total amount of rides while reducing as much as possible the amount payed to drivers.
+1. The launch of our ride-hailing service will be active for 12 months.
+2. Riders are charged $30 per ride.
+3. Driver’s pay per ride is our main variable to be determined.
+Drivers are able to choose which rides to service based on compensation.
+We are given an extract that describes Driver’s decision making based on payment.
+4. There is a total of 10.000 Riders which are available to us.
+5. We are limited to an increase of 1.000 drivers per month.
+6. The number of rides that are requested by Riders is determined by a Poisson distribution with and initial Lambda of 1.
+7. Riders who do not request rides or do so but are not serviced by Drivers exit the program and do not return.
+8. The number of requests per driver is determined by a Poisson distribution with an initial Lambda of 1.
+Subsequent requests performed by Riders which stay in the program will also exhibit a Poisson distribution with a Lambda equivalent to the number of serviced rides from the previous month.
+Based on these restrictions we will proceed to model our data and output the most efficient payment method to Drivers so as to maximize profits.

+**Data Exploration**

-Drivers are free to accept or not an assignment based on how much they will get payed for it.
-We are given a sample of 1000 data points which describes their decision criteria (Accepted/Declined) based on the amount of compensation offered.
-This data can be reviewed in the "driverAcceptanceData.csv" available in this repository.
-An example of the data is shown below:
+The sample of data we are given is composed of 1.000 data points.
+It describes Driver’s acceptance of ride requests based on the amount of pay they will receive.
+An example of the data is presented
+below:

 |    | PAY   |   Accepted |
 |---:|:------:|:---------:|